pukkachomby/recipe-wiki/index.md

 # NOTES
 in the new asian recipes, you can experiment with adding 5 spice

-# Salsa
-## Materials
-* 1 can (14.5 oz) fire-roasted diced tomatoes, with juice
-* 1 small white onion, quartered
-* 1-2 jalapeños, stems removed (and seeds, for less heat)
-* 2 cloves garlic, peeled
-* 1 large handful of fresh cilantro, thick stems removed
-* Juice of 1 large lime
-* 1/2 teaspoon cumin
-* Salt and pepper to taste

-## Method
-* Pulse the Aromatics First: Add the quartered onion, jalapeños, and garlic cloves to the food processor bowl.
-Pulse 5-6 times until they are roughly chopped.
-This prevents them from turning into a paste.
-* Add Remaining Ingredients: Add the canned tomatoes (with their juice), cilantro, lime juice, cumin, and a pinch of salt.
-* Pulse to Perfection: Pulse the mixture in short, 1-second bursts.
-Check the consistency after every 3-4 pulses.
-I usually find that 8-10 pulses are perfect for a slightly chunky, restaurant-style texture.
-Be careful not to just turn it on and let it run!
-* Taste and Adjust: Transfer the salsa to a bowl.
-Taste it and adjust the seasoning.
-It might need more salt, another squeeze of lime, or more cilantro.
-The flavors will meld and improve if you let it sit for at least 30 minutes before serving.

 # Vietnamese option: Canh Chua Ga (Sweet-Sour Chicken Soup)